andrmayo/perseus-citation-model/README.md

 ### Overview

-Fine-tune a pre-trained transformer model (DeBERTa, RoBERTa, or BERT) for sequence labeling using BIO tagging.
+Fine-tune a pre-trained transformer model (DeBERTa) for sequence labeling using BIO tagging.

 ### Architecture